fmtlib/format-benchmark/README.rst

 Other benchmarks running on provided by fast_io author.
 On Linux with libstdc++, GCC-11 C++20.
 Running on clang + apple is bad since libc++ is extremely slow compared to libstdc++.
 Apple is also not mainstream platform.
 Think of how apple exploits workers in 3rd world.

-BTW, I will also provide a file benchmark to let you guys see why format_int makes no sense in real world.

 .. code::

 	cqwrteur@DESKTOP-C4VAUFM:~/format-benchmark/build$ ./int-benchmark